 The probate fee is not the expensive part.
 The cost of doing all the work can get expensive depending upon what the attorney charges and the size of your estate.

-The main reasons people want to avoid probate are to: (1) keep their private affairs private, (2) avoid the cost and hassle of notifying family members and (3) avoid potential disputes about whether the will is valid or who got what.In many situations, the process can be straightforward and relatively simple.
+The main reasons people want to avoid probate are to: (1) keep their private affairs private, (2) avoid the cost and hassle of notifying family members and (3) avoid potential disputes about whether the will is valid or who got what.(4)Dying without a Will,In many situations, the process can be straightforward and relatively simple.
 But if there are any glitches in your family tree, difficult relationships among family factions, minor beneficiaries and the like, well then avoiding probate may make sense.